bsk17/Final_Year_Major_Project_1/README.md

 # final_year_project

-LBPH model of facial algorithm is used.
+LBPH algorithm of facial algorithm is used.
 Haarcascade_Frontal_Face_xml file is used for feature selection of faces.

 How It Works (User perspective)?